Welcome to the Wakefield Inn & Restaurant website. Thank you for stopping by!

 The Wakefield Inn & Restaurant was also featured in the August 8, 2013 Carroll County Independent and the Granite State News: Award-winning Wakefield Inn reopens

 Today, the Inn features six bed & breakfast rooms, each with a private bath along with a full service restaurant run by Chef Christina Nicastro.
-The Nicastro Family looks forward to extending their hospitality to you and your family on your next visit.
+The Nicastro Family and our entire staff look forward to extending their hospitality to you and your family on your next visit.